TN 234 (09-24)

 We treat the amount of the first-time homebuyer and deemed first-time homebuyer tax credit as unearned income for SSI purposes.
 Only the amount of the first-time homebuyer tax credit or the amount of the deemed first-time homebuyer tax credit the individual received back in the form of a refund is countable income.

-The tax credits reduce the taxpayer’s tax bill or increase his or her refund dollar for dollar.
+The tax credits reduce the taxpayer’s tax bill or increase their refund dollar for dollar.
 Unlike most tax credits, these tax credits are fully refundable.
 This means that IRS will give the tax credit to eligible taxpayers even if they owe no tax, or the tax credit is more than the amount of tax owed.
-As a result, an individual or couple who received the tax credit may also receive a Federal tax refund from IRS consisting of income we have not otherwise considered for SSI purposes.
+As a result, an individual or couple who received the tax credit may also receive a federal tax refund from IRS consisting of income we have not otherwise considered for SSI purposes.
 Do not apply the income tax refunds instructions in SI 00815.270 for amounts attributable to the first-time homebuyer tax credit or deemed first-time homebuyer tax credit.
 For examples of how to treat this income, see SI 00830.060L (in this section.)

 4. Individual receives tax credit immediately under a short-term loan agreement